DevAndArtist/swift-singletongenerator/README.md

     let customClassInstance = A( /* some custom initializing */ )
     customClassInstance.someVar = /* do as you like */

-    /* lets the the singleton with our custom instance */ /* this will only work if you're calling the setter */ /* for this SingletonType for the first time */
+    /* lets set the singleton with our custom instance */ /* this will only work if you're calling the setter */ /* for this SingletonType for the first time */